-In its first year, TAG funds assisted projects undertaken by two municipalities and 11 not-for-profit groups with grants totaling $33,833.
-The 13 properties receiving timely assistance from architects, engineers and other design professionals include an urban house museum and a former mill now offering gallery spaces.
+In its first year, TAG funds assisted projects undertaken by 2 municipalities and 11 nonprofit groups with grants totaling $33,833.
+The 13 properties receiving timely assistance from architects, engineers, and other design professionals include an urban house museum and a former mill now offering gallery spaces.
 The preservation challenges typify key issues faced by other institutions across the state.

 Built in 1787 for Philip and Maria Van Rensselaer, Cherry Hill was continuously occupied by the same family until it became a museum in 1963.
 Fire is one of a house museum’s greatest threats and a risk assessment will help Historic Cherry Hill integrate best practices in fire prevention and suppression as it continues with a major restoration project.

 Shaker Heritage Society | Colonie, Albany County

 A structural engineering assessment for the former manure shed at this museum’s early 20th century barn complex will guide its rehabilitation and future use plans.

 Gowanda’s Historic Hollywood Theater | Gowanda, Cattaraugus County

 The grant supports the ongoing restoration of the 1926 downtown theater through a rehabilitation study of existng seating with the goal of meeting building code and accessibility requirements.

 Hanford Mills Museum | East Meredith, Delaware County